 Depth Psychology as Medicine for Love, Logic & Soul.

-A century-old discipline returned to plain speech, for readers who have outgrown influencers, recovery slogans, and the diagnostic vocabulary that turns people into pathology.
+I return a century-old discipline to plain speech, for readers who have outgrown influencers, recovery slogans, and the diagnostic vocabulary that turns people into pathology.

 Depth Psychology